GregStillwell/Pizza/README.md

 - clone this repository: `$ git clone \`
 - open `index.html` in a web browser.
 - right click and click on 'open with live server'
-- type a number and see your results
+- make your pizza

 ### Known Bugs
 - None at this time.

 ### Test:

-Describe: Describe: Pizza()
+Describe: Pizza()

 Test: "It should return a Pizza object with two properties for toppings and size"
 Code: const myPizza = new Pizza(["Sausage",pepperoni"], "medium");
 Expected Output: Pizza { toppings: ["anchovies", "pineapple"], size: "medium" }

+Test:

 ### License